gchers/fbleau/README.md

 `fbleau` can scale the individual values of the system's output ("features") in the `[0,1]` interval by specifying the `--scale` flag.

-## Number of threads

-By default, `fbleau` will use a number of threads equal to the number of (virtual) cores.
+By default, `fbleau` uses a number of threads equal to the number of CPUs.
-To limit this number, you can set the environment variable `RAYON_NUM_THREADS` before running it.
+To limit this number, you can use `--nprocs`.
-In the future, we'll add this as a command line option.

 # Install